sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 Select the path objects or swatches, and run this script.

-### Notes
+> **Note**
-Prioritize the path object over swatches.
+> Prioritize the path object over swatches.
-To extract color from swatches, deselect the path objects.
+> To extract color from swatches, deselect the path objects.
-Text object and stroke color are not supported.
+> Text object and stroke color are not supported.

 ### Requirements
 Illustrator CS or higher